kickstarter/ios-oss/README.md

 ## Deploying

-Beta and iTunes deployments happen by pushing to the remote `beta-dist` and `itunes-dist` branches respectively, which triggers CircleCI to create ipa and dsym files and upload them to the appropriate service.
+Beta and iTunes deployments happen by pushing to the remote `beta-dist` and `itunes-dist` branches respectively, which triggers CircleCI to create *.ipa and *.dSYM files and upload them to the appropriate service.
 This process can be done with a `make` command:

 * `make deploy`: deploy `master` to beta users
 * `BRANCH=feature make deploy`: deploy `feature` branch to beta users